andmccutchan/Ebay-price-scraper/README.md

 # Ebay-price-scraper

-A small program that asks for an item to query on eBay adn then outputs a list starting at the cheapest item.
+A small program that asks for an item to query on eBay and then outputs a list starting at the cheapest item.